PandeyHarsh03/Demo_03/README.md

 # Demo_03
-This is a Demo repo for Git &amp; Github
+This is a Demo repo for Git &amp; Github.